 Jeroboam also seeks counsel (1 Kings 12:28).
-To prevent the people from returning to Jerusalem for worship of Yahweh during the prescribed three annual feasts he establishes two new places of worship (Dan in the north and Bethel in the south—just fives miles north of Jerusalem) and a new focus in worship (golden calves).
+To prevent the people from returning to Jerusalem for the worship of Yahweh he establishes two new places of worship (Dan in the north and Bethel in the south—just fives miles north of Jerusalem) and a new focus in worship (golden calves).
 Jeroboam also alters the requirements for temple service to allow anyone who wishes to serve.
 Further, Jeroboam replaces the traditional feast day with a different date and feast.
 Thus Jeroboam creates an alternate religion for the people.

 Rehoboam forsakes the law of the LORD, so God raises up a million man army from Egypt and Shemaiah the prophet to get his attention.
 He and Israel humble themselves before the LORD and the LORD prevents the Egyptians from totally destroying them (2 Chronicles 12).

 The counsel that Rehoboam heeds precipitates the division of the kingdom and the departure of ten tribes.
 The counsel to which Jeroboam listens introduces a syncretistic religion that turns the northern kingdom away from the LORD.
 Jeroboam becomes the metric of evil used to assess the nineteen kings who follow him, “And he [Abijam] walked in all the sins of his father, which he had done before him; his heart was not loyal to the LORD his God, as was the heart of his father David” (15:3); “He [Baasha] did evil in the sight of the LORD, and walked in the way of Jeroboam, and in his sin by which he had made Israel sin” (15:34).

 Each king seeks advice and each decision leads to consequences that negatively affect not only their lives but the lives of succeeding generations.